-Source: Stats SA 2011and CS
+Source: Stats SA 2011and CS 2016

 3.1.3.
-Household distribution (Source: STATS SA community survey 2016)
+HOUSEHOLD DISTRIBUTION (Source: STATS SA community survey 2016)

 The average household size of 4:1 persons has been influenced by the fact that approximately (38, 7%) of households have two (2) or less occupants.
-This phenomenon could be because of several factors including incorrect baseline data or that younger people have set up their own homes but this is contrary to the statistics with respect to Age, which reflects that there is a large segment of youth (under 19 years) which comprises 47.9% of the total population.
+This phenomenon could be as a result of several factors including incorrect baseline data or that younger people have set up their own homes but this is contrary to the statistics with respect to Age which reflects that there is a large segment of youth (under 19 years) which comprises 47.9% of the total population.